beratiks/zybo-z7-10/debounceButton/README.md

 Toggle led with button.
 Debounce control.
-Led is toggle when press button during 100ms to debounce.
+Led is toggle when press button during 100ms.